 This activity has a logic and reasoning focus.

-- After some discussion, let the class work on the problem in their groups.
+- After some discussion, have the students work on the problem in their groups.

 Are all of these arrangements different?

 How might we think of some of them as being the same?